necolas/react-native-web/docs/react-native-web-style/styling.md

 Pseudo-classes like `:hover` and `:focus` can be handled with JavaScript.

-Pseudo-elements should be avoided in general, but for particular cases like `::placeholder` it might be necessary to reimplement it in the SDK's `TextInput` component (see React Native's API).
+Pseudo-elements should be avoided in general, but for particular cases like `::placeholder` it might be necessary to reimplement it in the `TextInput` component (see React Native's API).